My Comments on The Stand

 Finding Jamie

 Jamie, the daughter-by-rape of Logan’s deceased wife, Marie, had snatched Dani, his seven-year-old daughter, after murdering her nanny, Bonnie.
-Jamie had a good car, lots of cash, new birth certificates, social security number, and identities for her and Dani.
+Jamie had a good car, lots of cash, new birth certificates, social security numbers, and identities for her and Dani.
 She had planned on going to Portland from Dani’s home in California, but even though she’d had days, maybe as much as a week, to drive away, she was still spotted within an hour’s drive of Dani’s home.

 Which is interesting, actually.
 Who spotted her and called in the sighting?
 We never find out.